rehierl/node-tree-outliner/1-2-node-trees/0-1-algorithms.md

 comments

-* "topological sorting" a generalization of "graph traversal"?
-* a descendant is subsequent to its ancestors
-* related to linear extensions of partial orders
+* seems related to linear extensions of partial orders

+comments

+* a "topological sort" could be understood to be rewriting a graph
+* i.e. produce a "linear graph"

+comments

+* a graph traversal can be understood to visit the vertices
+* according to some pre-executed topological sort

 <!-- ======================================================================= -->
 ## Graph traversal/search